 R2(config)#ip access-list extended 100 R2(config-ext-nacl)#deny ip any any R2(config)#interface fastEthernet 0/1 R2(config-if)#ip access-group 100 in

-Now what if there’s a HTTP server behind R3 that I want to reach from R1?
+Now, what if there’s an HTTP server behind R3 that I want to reach from R1?

 R1#telnet 192.168.23.3 80 Trying 192.168.23.3, 80 ... % Connection timed out; remote host not responding

-Perhaps our network is a bit too secure….The packets from R1 will make it to R3 but the return traffic will be dropped.
-If I want to allow this return traffic, I have to punch a hole in that access-list that I just created.
+Perhaps our network is a bit too secure…The packets from R1 will make it to R3, but the return traffic will be dropped.
+If I want to allow this return traffic, I have to punch a hole in that access-list I just created.
 There’s a better method, and that’s the reflexive access-list…let’s take a look.

 R2(config)#ip access-list extended OUTBOUND R2(config-ext-nacl)#permit ip any any reflect EVALUATE R2(config)#interface fastEthernet 0/1 R2(config-if)#ip access-group OUTBOUND out